The openESEA Modelling Language for Ethical, Social and Environmental Accounting: Technical Report

 \section{Introduction}

-This is an anonymised version of the technical report.
-The report is anonymised to comply with a double blinded review process.
-If the paper that references this report is accepted, the non-anomymised version will be uploaded to arXiv.org.

 Environmental, social and governance accounting (ESGA) is the process of assessing the social and environmental effects of an organisation’s actions, and reporting them to particular interest groups or to society at large~\cite{gray2000current,adams2007engaging}.
 In essence, it is the practice of assessing organisations' performance on governance, social, and environmental topics by calculating indicators.
 There are many ESGA methods, standards and frameworks that define how to perform ESGA~\cite{espana2023coperman}; for the sake of simplicity we will refer to them as ESGA methods.
 Examples of ESGA methods are ISO 14001:2015 standard \citep{ISO14001} by the International Organisation of \citep{ISO}, the GRI Standards \citep{GRI_Standards} by the Global Reporting Initiative\cite{GRI}, the UN Global Compact\citep{UNGC} by the United Nations Global Compact \citep{UN}, the Common Good Balance Sheet \citep{CGBS} by Economy for the Common Good \citep{ECG}, and the B Impact Assessment \citep{BIA} by B Lab \citep{BLab}.
-Many ESEA methods are supported by ICT tools.
-Most of these tools are rigid and can solely be used to assess the ESEA method they were developed for.
+Many ESGA methods are supported by software tools.
+Most of these tools are rigid since can solely be used to assess the ESGA method they were developed for.
 To facilitate ESGA adoption and method tailoring, we are developing an open-source model-driven software tool.
 This tool can, in principle, support all ESGA methods that can be specified with the openESEA modelling language.
 Our tool is called openESEA~\cite{espana2019model,espana2022model}; it is open-source and web-based, and it is being valorised in the context of the Netherlands through the SCENTISS project\footnote{SCENTISS is a Dutch project funded by NWO, the Dutch Organisation for Scientific Research \url{https://scentiss.nl}}.
 Recently, the openESEA project has merged with the Show your Heart project, led by the Spanish Network of Networks of Alternative and Solidarity Economy\footnote{REAS - Red de Redes de Economía Alternativa y Solidaria \url{https://reas.red}} and the Catalan Network of Solidarity Economy\footnote{XES - Xarxa d'Economia Solidaria \url{https://xes.cat}}.
 This report focuses on describing the openESEA modelling language, which has been engineered as a domain-specific modelling language and has been subjected to several validations~\cite{ramautar2023csimq}.